cowboycod3r/g3kko-engine/README.md

 g3kko-engine
 ============

-Engine to calculate return of investments using Python.
+Engine to calculate return of investments using Python with Flask and SQLAlchemy.

 Getting started
 ---------------